sts10/tidy/readme.markdown

           (case insensitive).
 May negatively affect Tidy's performance

       --locale <LOCALE>
           Specify a locale for words on the list.
 Aids with sorting.
-Examples: en-US, es-ES
+Examples: en-US, es-ES.

-          [default: en-US]
+          Defaults to system LANG.
+If LANG environmental variable is not set, uses en-US

   -l, --lowercase
           Lowercase all words on new list